Skip to content

 Next steps

-• Start with the Indexes Tab: Use the Create first Index guide to create your first index via the dedicated interface.
+• Start with the Indexes Tab: Use the How to create and use indexes guide to create your first index via the dedicated interface.

 • Index one system (e.g., a single repo or space) to validate settings using the Indexes Tab visual progress monitoring.